Cornell-MAE-UG/Joseph-Rachiele-Portfolio-jar574/_projects/2023-spaceship-design.md

 layout: project
 title: Blade Design
 description: Blade Design Project for Fluids Lab
-technologies: [MATLAB, LabView, Excel]
+technologies: [MATLAB, CAD, LabView, Excel]
 image: /assets/images/Blades.jpg
 ---

 This project focused on the design, fabrication, and experimental evaluation of small wind-turbine blades optimized for safe operation and maximum power extraction under constrained operating conditions.
-The blades were designed to operate at a fixed rotational speed of 1500 RPM under a mean free-stream velocity of 4.59 m/s, while satisfying geometric and safety constraints.
+The blades were designed to operate at a fixed rotational speed of 1500 RPM under a mean free-stream velocity of 4.59 m/s, while satisfying geometric constraints.

 ![Photo of CAD] ({{ "/assets/images/CADofBlades.jpg" | relative_url }}){: .inline-image-l}